Disability pensions and work ability

 Publications:

 - Kiander et al. 2021.
-Työkyvyttömyyden kehitys ja eläkkeiden rahoitus (Julkari)
+Työkyvyttömyyden kehitys ja eläkkeiden rahoitus [the development of disability and pension financing] (Julkari)

 - Laaksonen & Nyman 2019.
 Retirement due to disability has decreased among the unemployed and older Finns of working age (Summary in English, Julkari)